Panama's Trump Hotel Has More Drama Than Guests As Owners, Management Feud

 Tensions at the Trump International Hotel and Tower in Panama City erupted into chaos this week, with teams of security guards attacking each other and police carting off an employee in handcuffs, members of the luxury building's owners association tell NPR.

-An incident on Tuesday was the first violent confrontation, but just the latest move in a series of acrimonious standoffs between The Trump Organization and hotel-condo owners who want to fire President Trump's company as manager of the 70-story luxury high-rise.
+An incident on Tuesday was the first violent confrontation, but just the latest move in a series of acrimonious standoffs between the Trump Organization and hotel-condo owners who want to fire President Trump's company as manager of the 70-story luxury high-rise.
 For the previous five months, hostilities had been limited to insulting attacks relayed through legal documents.

-A brawl started when members of the owners group and their security team tried to gain access to a room containing maintenance equipment and security camera monitors, but were physically blocked and shoved aside by Trump employees, as cellphone video obtained by The Associated Press shows.
+A brawl started when members of the owners group and their security team tried to gain access to a room containing maintenance equipment and security camera monitors but were physically blocked and shoved aside by Trump employees, as cellphone video obtained by The Associated Press shows.

 The skirmish continued down a stairwell and ended when the facilities director for the owners association allegedly was put in a chokehold, according to a person who represents one of the owners.
 The tussle was over by the time police arrived — their fourth response to calls from the property in the past week, according to two owners — but the police handcuffed and removed a Trump guard who refused them access to the room.

-The representative told NPR he's aware of four people pressing assault charges against the Trump guards.
+The representative told NPR he is aware of four people pressing assault charges against the Trump guards.

 As the dispute has escalated, Trump executives have added armed guards to their security forces, The Washington Post reported.